 Red cell distribution width (RDW or RCDW) test

-This test measures the distribution of red blood cells, not their actual size.
+Tests the distribution of RBCs, not their actual size.
 Levels outside of the normal range can indicate conditions such as anemia, malnutrition and liver disease.

-Platelets are small blood cells that help the blood to clot.
+Platelets are small cells that help the blood to clot.
 This test measures the amount of platelets present in the blood.
-High counts can indicate anemia, cancer or infection, while low counts can prevent wounds from healing and result in severe bleeding.
+If testing highlights a high count, this can indicate anemia, cancer or infection, while a low count can prevent wounds from healing and result in severe bleeding.

 Mean platelet volume (MPV)